 Welcome to The Wicked Traveled Historian!
-I am a Historian who loves running half marathons, traveling, discussing history, and consuming as much POP!
+I’m Zach, a lively Historian who loves running half marathons, traveling, discussing history, and consuming as much POP!
 Culture as possible.

-The Wicked Traveled Historian comes from several two key facts: 1) I have a Ph.D. in History from the University of Hawaii and teach U.S. History at a local college.
-2) I am from born and raised in Massachusetts.
-Therefore, I have used the word “wicked” my entire life.
-Throw it in front of an adjective and take your point up a notch!
-This site will cover many different things, depending on what is occurring in my life, but focuses on travel stories, running 13.1 miles, and any aspect of POP!
-Culture or nostalgic recollections.
-In that respect, “wicked traveled” refers to multiple items.
-As they say, “travel” does not always include a destination.
-Join me for fun and interesting discussions of the places I have been to and will go to, as well as my POP!
-Culture musings.
-Hopefully, the things I enjoy, the places I have been, and where I have yet to go will act as breadcrumbs to those history lovers, half marathon runners, POP!
+The Wicked Traveled Historian comes from two key facts: 1) I have a Ph.D. in History from the University of Hawaii and teach at a local college.
+2) I was born and raised in Massachusetts.
+Therefore, I’m a proud Bay Stater, or “Masshole,” although I dislike that nickname.
+Even so, I’ve used the word “wicked” my entire life.
+Not about something spooky, rather… well, you know what, unless you are a New Englander, it’s difficult to understand.
+If I don’t use “wicked” before an adjective, taking my point up a notch, then it’s a waste of a wonderful regional expression.
+This blog will cover many different things, focusing on travel stories, half-marathon running, POP!
+Culture entertainment and nostalgic recollections.

+These “wicked” travels, near and far, recent and long since past, travel for joy and the journeys of life’s important moments, and traveling for historical pursuits or pure entertainment are the core of this blog.
+Join me for fun and interesting discussions.
+Hopefully, the things I enjoy and the places I’ve been will act as breadcrumbs to those history lovers, half marathon runners, POP!
 Culture consumers and anyone else willing to take a leap and follow me.
-Welcome and thanks for joining me on this incredible journey.
-I will post, more often than not, once or twice a month, especially during those months when the weather in New England is wonderful.
-In the meantime, for more information about what my blog will cover, take look at Travel, Running & Musings.
+Welcome, and thanks for joining me on this incredible journey.
+More often than not, I’ll post once per month, especially during those months when the weather in New England is lovely.
+When it turns nasty, well, you might hear from me more.